Home » Paying For School » Arizona Veterans Benefits & Disabled Veterans Benefits

 Education Benefits for Arizona Veterans

-In addition to federal programs such as the GI Bill, there are veterans’ education benefits programs provided by the state of Arizona.
+In addition to federal programs such as the GI Bill, the state of Arizona provides veterans’ education benefits.

 Arizona Tuition Waiver

 The State of Arizona offers education benefits to qualifying wounded Arizona veterans and the dependents of qualifying service members who died in the line of duty.
-This help comes through tuition-free education through the State of Arizona Tuition Waiver Scholarships program.
+This help comes in the form of tuition-free education through the State of Arizona Tuition Waiver Scholarships program.

 The waiver is only for “tuition expenses for on-campus and/or online undergraduate programs” and does not include books, parking, course fees, or housing.
 This program is offered in various tiers, each with a specific set of qualifications.